 One of the easiest ways to grow your list is directly on your blog.
 It makes sense when you think about it.
 The readers of your blog already know you a little bit and are more likely to trust you with their email address.
-They have also shown an interest in the topic, simply by reading your blog.
-This is why before you do anything else, you should start your list building on your blog.
+They have also shown an interest in the topic, only by reading your blog.
+Before you do anything else, you should start your list building on your blog.

 Opt-in Form on Every Page